Gion Matsuri: Ancient years

 The Gion Festival originated during an epidemic as part of a purification ritual (御霊会, goryo-e) to appease the gods thought to cause fire, floods, and earthquakes.
-In 869, when people were suffering from a plague attributed to vengeful spirits, Emperor Seiwa ordered prayers to Susanoo-no-Mikoto, the god of the Yasaka Shrine.
+In 869, when people were suffering from a plague attributed to vengeful spirits, Emperor Seiwa ordered prayers to Gozo Tenno, the god of the Yasaka Shrine, then known as Gion Temple.
 Sixty-six stylized and decorated halberds, one for each of the traditional provinces of Japan, were prepared and erected at Shinsen-en, a garden in the south of the imperial palace, along with 'portable shrines' (御輿, mikoshi) from Yasaka Shrine.
 This practice was repeated wherever an outbreak of plague occurred.
 By the year 1000, the festival became an annual event and it has since seldom failed to take place.
 During the civil Onin War (under the Ashikaga shogunate), central Kyoto was devastated, and the festival was halted for three decades in the late 15th and early 16th centuries.
 Later in the 16th century, it was revived by Oda Nobunaga.

+Gozu Tennō ("Ox-Head Heavenly King") was a syncretic guardian deity whose origins trace to an Indian tutelary deity of the Jetavana monastery (Gion Shōja); the cult was later merged in China with esoteric Buddhist, Taoist, and Yin-Yang beliefs before reaching Japan, where it fused with Onmyōdō and came to be identified with the kami Susanoo.
+The temple-shrine complex housing his cult, then known as Gion Kanjin'in, was renamed Yasaka Jinja only in the Meiji era, as part of the government's policy of shinbutsu bunri (the forced separation of kami worship from Buddhism), a change subsequently adopted by many other Gion shrines throughout Japan.

 Over the centuries, some floats have been destroyed or otherwise lost, and in recent years several have been restored.
 Float neighborhood associations sometimes purchase antique tapestries to replace worn or destroyed ones, or commission replicas from industrial weavers in Kyoto, or design and commission new ones from the weavers of Kyoto's famous traditional Nishijin weaving district.
 When they are not in use, the floats and regalia are kept in special storehouses throughout the central district of Kyoto, or at Yasaka Shrine.

 The festival serves as an important setting in Yasunari Kawabata's novel, The Old Capital, in which he describes the Gion Festival as one of "the 'three great festivals' of the old capital", along with the Festival of Ages and the Aoi Festival.